weilanwu/cf-release/README.md

 The BOSH release for Cloud Foundry.

-git pull request! - BUGBUG X-Men! - Change one more
+git pull request! - BUGBUG X-Men! - Change one more -- ONE ONE more....

 # Cloud Foundry OSS Resources #